cja000/TWIC-PGN-Downloader/README.md

 ## Contact

-For any questions or suggestions, please contact [your email].
+For any questions or suggestions, please use the issues section of the repository.